What to know about the Morocco earthquake and the efforts to help

 Aid groups said the government has not made a broad appeal for help and accepted only limited foreign assistance.

-The Interior Ministry said it was accepting search and rescue-focused international aid from Spain, Qatar, Britain and the United Arab Emirates, bypassing offers from French President Emmanuel Macron and U.S. President Joe Biden.
+The Interior Ministry said it was accepting search and rescue-focused international aid from non-governmental organizations as well as Spain, Qatar, Britain and the United Arab Emirates, bypassing offers from French President Emmanuel Macron and U.S. President Joe Biden.

 “We stand ready to provide any necessary assistance for the Moroccan people,” Biden said Sunday on a trip to Vietnam.